The Cache object is used to cache the X-Particles system.

 Within this tab you can select the types of data to cache and define what objects to include/exclude.

-Particles, Sprites, Skinner, Wet Maps, Generators, Trails, Fragmenter, and Domain
+Particles, Sprites, Skinner, Wet Maps, Spline Mesher, Dynamics, Generators, Trails, Fragmenter, OpenVDB, Cloth and Scatter

 Check or uncheck these switches to determine which X-Particles objects are cached.

 This provides additional parameters when caching a scene containing an Explosia FX object.
-If you click the small black arrow next to the 'EFX' label, you see this:
+If you click the little arrow next to the 'EFX' label, you see this:

 You can use these switches to control which aspects of the Explosia object are cached.

-If this is set to 'Exclude' drag any XP objects which should NOT be cached into the 'Objects' list.
+If this is set to 'Exclude' drag any X-Particles objects which should NOT be cached into the 'Objects' list.

-When set to 'Include' drag any XP objects which SHOULD be cached into the 'Objects' list.
+When set to 'Include' drag any X-Particles objects which SHOULD be cached into the 'Objects' list.
 No other objects will then be cached.

 Drag the objects to be excluded or included into this list, having first set the 'Mode' menu accordingly.